How I use Claude Code on the job

 One last thing

 Even if you don't adopt the full brainstorm-plan-implement-verify loop, one habit worth picking up: before jumping into implementation, just tell Claude to ask you 5 clarifying questions first.
-It feels like a small thing, but those questions consistently surface assumptions, edge cases, and constraints that a one-shot prompt would miss.
-The implementation that follows is noticeably better because the agent actually understood the problem before writing code.
+It feels like a small thing, but those questions catch stuff you'd otherwise miss.